dianalokada/avalanche-starter-kit/README.md

 # Cross-Chain dApp with Mock Verification

-This repository contains the implementation of Task 1 for creating a Cross-Chain dApp with mock verification using the Avalanche platform.
-The goal of this task is to set up a local Avalanche network, deploy a Subnet, and create a dApp on the local C-Chain that sends messages to the Subnet.
-The Subnet will mock the verification of BLS signatures and send back the result to the C-Chain.
+This repository contains the implementation of creating a Cross-Chain dApp with verification using the Avalanche platform.
+We will set up a local Avalanche network, deploy a Subnet, and create a dApp on the local C-Chain that sends messages to the Subnet.
+The Subnet will verify the BLS signatures and send back the result to the C-Chain.

+## Learn about Cross-Subnet dApps with Teleporter

+To get a better understanding of Cross-Subnet dApps architecture, take the Avalanche Academy course on [Cross-Subnet dApps with Teleporter](https://academy.avax.network/course/teleporter).

 ## Goal

 Deploy a Subnet to a local network.
 The dApp on the local C-Chain needs to send a message containing some message, a BLS signature, and a BLS public key to your Subnet.
 The Subnet needs to verify the signature and send a message back to the C-Chain informing the result of the verification.
-For this task, the signature verification will be mocked to always return true.

-This starter kit will get you started with developing solidity smart contract dApps on the C-Chain or on an Avalanche Subnet.
-It provides all tools to build cross-Subnet dApps using Teleporter.
+This starter kit will get you started with developing solidity smart contract dApps on the C-Chain and on an Avalanche Subnet.
 It includes:

 - **Avalanche CLI**: Run a local Avalanche Network
 - **Foundry**: